LaikaSa/ImagesCaptionGUI/README.md

 # ImagesCaptionGUI
-A simple front end for image captioning models, using TabbyAI as default backend
+A simple front end for image captioning models, using TabbyAPI as default backend